Miss Philippines Earth 2004

-Miss Philippines Earth 2004 was the 4th edition of the Miss Philippines Earth pageant.
-It was held on May 2, 2004 at the University of the Philippines Theater in Quezon City, Philippines.
+Miss Philippines Earth 2004 was the fourth Miss Philippines Earth pageant, held at the University of the Philippines Theater in Quezon City, Metro Manila, Philippines, on May 2, 2004.

 The event was broadcast by ABS-CBN Network in the Philippines and The Filipino Channel internationally.
 Laura Marie Dunlap, Miss Philippines 2003 crowned her successor, Tamera Szijarto as Miss Philippines Earth 2004 at the conclusion of the event.
-Szijarto won against 23 other candidates and became the representative of Philippines in the international Miss Earth 2004 beauty pageant.
+Szijarto won against 23 other candidates and became the representative of Philippines at Miss Earth 2004.